 Once you’re greeted and escorted to the car awaiting you, we proceed to your hotel in the heart of the city.
-The 14-kilometer drive would take us about an hour and this is when Delhi starts introducing itself to you.
-Put your anxieties to rest if you find people breaking traffic rules they never exist; all you need to survive on Indian roads are loud horns, good brakes, and a bit of luck.
+The 14-kilometer drive will take about an hour and this is when Delhi starts introducing itself to you.
+Put your anxieties to rest if you find people breaking traffic rules, they never exist.
+All you need to survive on Indian roads are loud horns, good brakes, and a bit of luck.
 Don’t worry, you’ll be in the safe hands of an experienced Indian driver.

 If you find the city a bit crowded, here are some facts for you.
 Delhi is the largest city in the India and the second most populous after Mumbai.
 Comparing it to the world, it is the 8th most populous metropolis.
-Delhi has a rich history that spans several centuries and has witness great empires rise and fall with each one adding to its architectural and cultural richness.
+Delhi has a rich history that spans several centuries and has witnessed great empires rise and fall with each one adding to its architectural and cultural richness.
 You’ll come across historical structures that sport similarities to the ones found in Rome, Athens, and Istanbul.
-You spend the rest of the day in the hotel, just relaxing and preparing for the discovery of India.
+The rest of the day is yours to spend as you wish to prepare for the discovery of India.

 We then visit the most famous minaret in India, Qutub Minar Complex, which is a UNESCO World Heritage Site.
 The 72-meter high minaret was constructed to signify the Moghul dominance in the capital.
 Have some fun as you interact with the local vendors.
 Have fun with the future-predicting pet parrots on the footpaths, before heading out for lunch.

-If we’re left with enough time, we also visit Birla Temple which celebrates the Hindu deity of prosperity and wealth, Laxmi, the consort of Vishnu, the Lord of Wisdom.
+If we have enough time, we will also visit Birla Temple which celebrates the Hindu deity of prosperity and wealth, Laxmi, the consort of Vishnu, the Lord of Wisdom.
 This temple is relatively new when compared to the historical structures in the city.
 It was built with the principle of religious harmony and is open to people of all castes and religions.
-Of course, the beauty of Laxmi Narayan Birla Temple will touch you deeply.
-The deities depicted here take us back to the Vedic times.
-Overnight stay in Delhi!
+The beauty of Laxmi Narayan Birla Temple will touch you deeply.
+The deities depicted here to take us back to the Vedic times.
+Overnight stay in Delhi.

 We then head to the National Museum to get a better idea of what India truly is.
 The Museum gives you India’s lowdown of the past covering 5000 years!
-It promises to be among the biggest museums you’ve ever seen with relics that take us back to the Harappa and Indus civilizations where the genesis of India began.
+It promises to be among the biggest museums you’ve ever seen with relics that take us back to the Harappa and Indus civilizations and the genesis of India.
 You’ll find stone heads of 3rd century BC, relics pertaining to Buddha of 4th and 5th century BC, and also the Asian treasures that relate to the Silk Route.
-Spend time marveling the miniature paintings of Rajput and the Moghul.
-You’ll love the hard-painted playing cards and gold coins of 1st century AD.
+Spend time marveling at the miniature paintings of the Rajput and the Moghul.
+You’ll love the hand-painted playing cards and gold coins of 1st century AD.
 It’s relics galore here with textiles, musical instruments, statues, and armory.

-There’s more sightseeing in-store after the National Museum and we take you to Chhatarpur Hindu Temple, which is the second largest in India and spans over 60 acres.
-The premise has exquisitely maintained lawns and gardens.
-You’ll find a unique mix of North and South Indian architecture in this temple complex made most of marble.
-Lord Ganesha, Lord Shiva, Lord Vishnu and Lord Laxmi are some of the deities that are housed in the magnificent temple.
+There’s more sightseeing in-store after the National Museum and we take you to Chhatarpur Hindu Temple, which is the second-largest in India and spans over 60 acres.
+The temple has exquisitely maintained lawns and gardens.
+You’ll find a unique mix of North and South Indian architecture in the complex made mostly of the marble.
+Lord Ganesha, Lord Shiva, Lord Vishnu, and Lord Laxmi are some of the deities that are housed in this magnificent temple.

 We head to Agra via the Taj Express which takes about 2-1/2 hours.
 Agra was among the favorite cities of the Moghul emperors.
 The result has been some of the best UNESCO World Heritage sites in India.

-Late in the afternoon, we visit the monument of love – Taj Mahal – that you’ve been eagerly been awaiting to visit.
-The structure stands as an ode of Shah Jahan’s love for his queen Mumtaz.
-It was built in 17th century.
-This beautiful structure is believed to have taken the labour of 20,000 people for 22 years.
+Late in the afternoon, we visit the monument of love – Taj Mahal – that you’ve eagerly been awaiting.
+The structure stands as a memory of Shah Jahan’s love for his queen Mumtaz.
+It was built in the 17th century.
+This beautiful structure is believed to have taken the labor of 20,000 people for 22 years.
 The guide will tell you how the marble was quarried miles away and ferried on hundreds of elephants to Agra.
 The structure is an amalgamation of India, Persian and Turkish styles.
-You will love the attention to detail in every inch of Taj Mahal’s construction.
+Note the attention to detail in every inch of the Taj Mahal’s construction.

-You will have enough time at your disposal in the evening today after your Taj Mahal India tour.
-You can choose to spend it relaxing or embark on a cultural exchange programme by visiting an Indian family and dining with them, relishing some home cooked food.
+You will have time at your disposal in the evening after your Taj Mahal India tour.
+You can choose to spend it relaxing or embark on a cultural exchange program by visiting an Indian family and dining with them, relishing some home cooked food.
 We spend the night in Agra.

-We cover Fatephur Sikri and Keoladeo Ghana National Park enroute before reaching Ranthambore National Park.
+We cover Fatephur Sikri and Keoladeo Ghana National Park en route to the Ranthambore National Park.

-Right after breakfast, we head towards Ranthambhore National Park.
-Our first stop on the way is Fatephur Sikri, famous as the abandoned city of Moghul empire.
+After breakfast, we head for Fatehpur Sikri, famous as the abandoned city of the Moghul empire.
 Fathepur Sikri was founded in 1569 by Emperor Akbar but was abandoned 16 years later, due to water woes.
 Enjoy the architectural beauty of the 5-storey harem known as the Panch Mahal.
 The center of the courtyard here is adorned by Pachisi, which is a board game of chess with aesthetic dancing ladies as pieces.
-The Hall of Private Audience or Diwan-i-Khas is adorned by a central pillar the shape of a lotus which supports the roof.
+The Hall of Private Audience or Diwan-i-Khas, a central pillar the shape of a lotus that supports the roof.
 The beauty of this pole itself is quite breathtaking.

 After this, it’s time to savor the beauty of nature at Keoladeo Ghana National Park, which is a UNESCO World Heritage natural site.
-This used to be the grounds for duck hunting at one point but today is a haven for ornithologists from around the country and the world.
+This used to be the grounds for duck hunting but today is a haven for ornithologists from around the country and the world.
 More than 300 species of birds make this natural paradise their home during different seasons round the year.
-About 7000 acres here is under water.
-The marshlands and likes here form an ideal location for birds to breed.
-Painted storks, Siberian cranes, cormorants, black-winged kite, pelicans, geese, purple heron, lapwigs, herons, and egrets are just some of the bird species you find here.
-Not just that, you also will encounter several beautiful animals like Indian fox, spotted deer, Indian antelopes, water snakes, and Indian turtles.
+About 7000 acres here are underwater.
+The marshlands form an ideal location for birds to breed.
+Painted storks, Siberian cranes, cormorants, black-winged kite, pelicans, geese, purple heron, lapwings, herons, and egrets are just some of the bird species you find here.
+You also will encounter several beautiful animals like Indian fox, spotted deer, Indian antelopes, water snakes, and Indian turtles.
 Come armed with your cameras to capture some amazing avian life as we set out on a cycle rickshaw bird-watching tour in Keoladeo Ghana National Park.

 We eventually reach the famed Ranthambore National Park.
 The 400 square-kilometer area of hilly forests with beautiful lakes and valleys was once the hunting ground of the kings who were particularly fond of bringing down majestic tigers that were found in abundance here.
 Over the years though, the shift has been towards tiger conservation, especially after the Tiger Project launched in 1973.
 The dwindling tiger population today is seeing a new lease of life, thanks to the Project.
-According to a survey conducted in 2014, the tiger population, fortunately, has gone to 2226 from 1706, which is a 30% jump in numbers, and a true victory for the conservationists.
+According to a survey conducted in 2014, the tiger population has gone from 1706 to 2226 a 30% jump in numbers, and a true victory for the conservationists.

 We’re going to be early birds today and it’s going to be worth every minute of sleep that you lose.
 On Jeep Safari, we set out on Tiger Tour India searching for the elusive creature of the wild.
-Also, tiger spotting is just one facet of Ranthambore India Tour, more than 300 beautiful species of avian life awaits us here.
-This includes the wild serpent eagle, hawk eagles, parakeet, white-breasted kingfisher and the beautiful wild peacocks.
+A Tiger spotting is just one facet of Ranthambore India Tour- more than 300 beautiful species of avian life awaits us here.
+This includes the wild serpent eagle, hawk eagles, parakeet, white-breasted kingfisher, and the beautiful wild peacocks.
 If you thought that’s all, there is more.
 Wild creatures like Asian antelopes, Sambar deers (Rusa unicolor), jackal, the magnificent spotted deer, and Indian fox can be easily spotted.
 With a bit of luck, you would also spot sloth bears, crocodiles that dwell in the marshes, the superfast leopards, and wild boar.
-The playful, mischievous and intelligent langur monkeys welcome you at the entrance.
-You’ll notice Mother Nature at her best with numerous lakes, rivers, rocky terrains, mountains and scarily steep cliffs.
+The playful, mischievous, and intelligent langur monkeys welcome you at the entrance.
+You’ll notice Mother Nature at her best with numerous lakes, rivers, rocky terrains, mountains, and scarily steep cliffs.
 We return to our resort for breakfast after this unique experience amidst nature.

 Post lunch, we set out on another safari and also visit the Ranthambore Fort, which is among the six forts atop hills in Rajasthan.
 It is also a UNESCO World Heritage site.